solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ## Exercise 6: Execute a final query to tie it all together (Optional)

-In this exercise, you connect to your database in **pgAdmin** and execute a final query that ties together your work with the `azure_ai`, `postgis`, and `pgvector` extensions across labs 3 and 4.
+In this exercise, **pgAdmin** will be used to connect to the database and execute a final query that ties together the previous work with the `azure_ai`, `postgis`, and `pgvector` extensions.

 ### Task 1: Connect to the database using pgAdmin

-In Lab 1, you downloaded and installed [pgAdmin](https://www.pgadmin.org/download/) and registered a connection to your database server.
-In this task, you will open pgAdmin and connect to your database.
+Previously, [pgAdmin](https://www.pgadmin.org/download/) was downloaded and installed and then a registered connection to the database server was added.
+In this task, pgAdmin will be used to query to the database.

-> Note: you configured pgAdmin to connect to your server in Lab 1.
-If necessary, refer back to those steps to register your database server and establish a connection to your database.

-1. Open **pgAdmin** on your local or lab virtual machine.
+1. Open **pgAdmin** on the local or lab virtual machine.

-2. Expand the **Servers** node within the Object Explorer, select your database server from the list, then right-click the server and select **Connect Server** from the context menu.
+2. Expand the **Servers** node within the Object Explorer, select the database server from the list, then right-click the server and select **Connect Server** from the context menu.

     ![The Azure Database for PostgreSQL Flexible Server instance is selected and highlighted in the Object Explorer in pgAdmin.
 In the server's context menu, Connect Server is highlighted.](media/pg-admin-server-connect.png)

-3. Once connected to your server, expand the **Databases** node and select the **airbnb** database.
+3. Once connected to the server, expand the **Databases** node and select the **airbnb** database.
 Right-click the **airbnb** database and select **Query Tool** from the context menu.

     ![Under the server databases, the airbnb database is selected and Query Tool is highlighted in the context menu.](media/pg-admin-airbnb-database-query-tool.png)

 ### Task 2: Execute a query and view results on a map

-In this task, you run a final query that ties together your work across labs 3 and 4.
+In this task, run a final query that ties together the work.

-1. Run the below query that incorporates elements of the `azure_ai` and `PostGIS` extensions you have worked with in labs 3 and 4:
+1. Run the below query that incorporates elements of the `azure_ai` and `PostGIS` extensions:

     ```sql
     WITH listings_cte AS (